OAXFoundation/oaxfoundation.github.io/_posts/2025-5-12-Groundbreaking-Technologies-Set-to-Shape-Our-Future.md

 ![]({{ site.baseurl }}/img/blog-images/OAX-Groundbreaking-Tech-Blockchain.png)

-With the USD strained by debt and inflation, Bitcoin emerges as “digital gold.”
-ETF adoption by firms like BlackRock and strategic moves by governments signal its potential as a reserve asset.
+With the USD strained by debt and inflation, Bitcoin emerges as <i>“digital gold.”<i> ETF adoption by firms like BlackRock and strategic moves by governments signal its potential as a reserve asset.
 Ray Dalio’s currency cycle theory suggests fiat currencies’ decline could pave the way for alternatives.
 While Dalio has pointed to China’s CNY, Bitcoin’s decentralized nature makes it a compelling dark horse, free from centralized control.

 ![]({{ site.baseurl }}/img/blog-images/OAX-Groundbreaking-Tech-Sovereign.png)